-One major opportunity lies in the reduction of bad debt -- debt that is considered unrecoverable.
-In a survey of hospital executives, about 36 percent said their health systems faced more than $10 million in bad debt, with 6 percent reporting bad debt of over $50 million.
+Healthcare systems have a major opportunity as it relates to reducing hospital bad debt — debt that is considered unrecoverable.
+In a survey of hospital executives, about 36% said their health systems faced more than $10 million in hospital bad debt, with 6% reporting bad debt of more than $50 million.

-Finding sustainable solutions to reduce and prevent bad debt can help hospitals begin to turn the corner and head into a healthier financial future.
+Finding sustainable solutions to reduce and prevent bad debt in healthcare can help hospitals begin to turn the corner and head toward a healthier financial future.